Tales from the Bat - Chain of Command

 A megaphone, again.
 Yet another useless announcement.

 The evacuation of the city center is still ongoing.
-Please, don’t leave your houses until you are directed to.
-Doing so before will make search and rescue operations much harder.
+Please don’t leave your houses until you are directed to.
+Doing so will make search and rescue operations much more difficult.
 Don’t panic.
-We are coming for you.”
+We are coming to help you.”

 That was too much.
 He couldn’t focus on not thinking, if his phone kept on beeping like that.
 He grabbed it again, unlocked the screen.
 Messages.
 Dozens of messages.
 He felt he could ignore them.
 Most of them.
-The latest, though, were from his elderly mother.
+The most recent ones, though, were from his elderly mother.

 “> H.H. are you safe?”